By using this site, you agree to the Privacy Policy and Terms of Use.

 Nutritional Focus

-Bone development is particularly critical at this stage, especially for larger breeds.
-Ensure you’re feeding a large breed-specific puppy food if you have a dog expected to weigh over 25kg as an adult.
-These foods have carefully controlled calcium and phosphorus levels to prevent developmental orthopaedic diseases.
-Joint-supporting nutrients like glucosamine and chondroitin are also valuable at this age.
+Bone development is especially important at this stage, especially for larger breeds.
+If your dog is expected to weigh more than 25 kg when it reaches adulthood, make sure you feed a large breed-specific puppy food.
+Calcium and phosphorus levels in these foods are carefully controlled to prevent developmental orthopedic diseases.
+Joint-supporting nutrients such as glucosamine and chondroitin are also useful at this age.

 Tips for 4-6 Month Old Puppies